At Grinnell Library

-This painting hangs over the reference desk at the head of the stairs, and shows the original mill around which the village was built.
+This painting hangs outside the Nonfiction Room, and shows the original mill around which the village was built.
 The boy in the doorway is meant to be the young Clinton Clapp, and this is the way he remembered the village in his youth.
 You can see the house which was the Clapp family’s first home in Wappingers Falls, and which later became the first home of the library.
 The spire of Zion Episcopal Church also shows beyond the trees.
 (The spikes were removed in the 1930s.)

 This shows the dam built by Clinton Clapp’s father, Benjamin, and you can see pleasure craft on the lake the dam created.

 3. Wappingers Creek South of the Bridge (Lower Falls)

 Wappinger Creek south of the bridge (lower falls)

 Here are the early industrial buildings, both built by Benjamin Clapp.
 The foundations of these buildings were re-used as foundations for the present bridge.
 These two paintings are on the mantels of the reading room fireplaces.